 Why Made-to-Measure Wedding Dresses Aren’t Always Truly Made to Measure

-When it comes to choosing a wedding dress or bridesmaid gown, the phrase “made to measure” can sound wonderfully reassuring.
-Made-to-measure wedding dresses give the impression of a gown designed with absolute precision—crafted to follow every curve, every proportion, and every detail of your body.
+When choosing a wedding dress or bridesmaid gown, the term “made to measure wedding dress” can sound very reassuring.
+It suggests a dress created specifically for your body - perfectly fitted, comfortable, and uniquely yours.
 For many brides and bridesmaids, that promise feels like a guarantee of comfort, confidence, and a truly personalised experience.

 What “Made to Measure” Really Means?